-The School of Aquatic and Fishery Sciences (SAFS) offers two graduate degree programs:
+The School of Aquatic and Fishery Sciences (SAFS) offers two graduate degrees:

-Each entering graduate student is assigned a faculty advisor based on their academic and research interests.
+Faculty review all applicants to the graduate program and offer admission to work in their lab.
+On occasion, an applicant might receive an offer of admission to two different labs and would therefore get to choose.
 Faculty track student progress and provide mentorship.
 The adviser assists the student in planning initial coursework and may aid the development of a research program.
 The faculty adviser usually becomes the chairperson of the student’s supervisory committee or may assist in finding another appropriate faculty member who can supervise the student’s research.

 Our current admissions cycle is for an Autumn Quarter start, and we begin accepting applications each year on September 1.
 The application submission deadline is December 15 for both domestic and international applicants.